-1.31 The Group may be exposed to losses if critical accounting judgements or estimates are subsequently found to be incorrect or inaccurate
+5.7 The Group may be exposed to losses if critical accounting judgements or estimates are subsequently found to be incorrect or inaccurate

-The preparation of the Group's financial statements require management to make estimates and assumptions and to exercise judgement in selecting and applying relevant accounting policies, each of which may directly impact the reported amounts of assets, liabilities, income and expenses, to ensure compliance with IFRS as adopted by the EU.
-Some areas involving a higher degree of judgement, or where assumptions are significant to the financial statements, include financial assets and liabilities at fair value through profit or loss, impairment provisions on credit exposures, deferred tax, PPI redress provision and other conduct related matters, retirement benefit obligations and effective interest rate assumptions.
-For information on the Group's critical accounting estimates and judgements, see note 1.8 to the financial statements in the Issuer's 2018 Audited Financial Statements, which are incorporated by reference into these Listing Particulars.
+The preparation of the Group's financial statements require management to make estimates and assumptions and to exercise judgement in selecting and applying relevant accounting policies, each of which may directly impact the reported amounts of assets, liabilities, income and expenses, to ensure compliance with IAS as adopted by the UK Endorsement Board (or, before 1 October 2021, IFRS as endorsed in the EU).
+Some areas involving a higher degree of judgement, or where assumptions are significant to the financial statements, include impairment provisions on credit exposures, expected credit loss, deferred tax, conduct related matters, retirement benefit obligations and effective interest rate assumptions.
+For information on the Group's critical accounting estimates and judgements, see note 1.9 to the financial statements in the 2021 Audited Financial Statements, which are incorporated by reference into these Listing Particulars.

-If the judgements, estimates and assumptions used by the Group in preparing its consolidated financial statements are subsequently found to be incorrect there could be a significant loss to them beyond that anticipated or provided for or an adjustment to those consolidated financial statements, which could have a material adverse effect on the Group's business, financial condition and results of operations.
+If the judgements, estimates and assumptions used by the Group in preparing its consolidated financial statements are subsequently found to be incorrect, there could be a significant loss recognised beyond that anticipated or provided for or an adjustment to those consolidated financial statements, which could have a material adverse effect on the Group's business, financial condition and results of operations.
+In addition, the concept of an expected credit loss ("ECL") under IRFS 9 (either a 12-month or lifetime ECL) involves increased complexity and judgement, with the potential for ECLs to be more volatile, which could adversely impact the Group's results of operations, financial condition or prospects.